CP1404/Practicals/prac_10/README.md

 2. Write at least two `assert` statements to show if Car sets the fuel correctly.

 3. Uncomment the `doctest.runmod()` line to see how the doctests run.
+   > [!NOTE]

-   Note: PyCharm might detect your tests and automatically run your program in doctest mode.
+   > PyCharm might detect your tests and automatically run your program in doctest mode.

 4. Fix the failing `is_long_word` function.